lucgiffon/pycle/README.md

 ## Todo documentation:

 ### Major
-- Show how to compute many sketches at once and get the sketch of interest back.
-- Examples of dataset with which CLOMP gives good results (dont forget to talk about normalization)
-- Explanation of the feature maps and how to implement new ones
-- Explanation of the frequencies sampling methods
-- Explanation for the CLOMP decoders
 - Make sure installation is working from github
+- add useful datasets to evaluate compressive learning (kddcup, breast-cancer, covtype) (dont forget to talk about normalization) (using.rst?)
+- Explanation of the feature maps and how to implement new ones + make an example of custom feature map (using.rst?)
+- Explanation of the frequencies sampling methods -> notebook presenting the methods (using.rst?)
+- Explanation for the CLOMP decoders + make an example of custom solver (using.rst?)

 ### Minor
 - UML diagram of the classes
 - Quick demo video: overview of the code and possibilities (who is the target? what is the purpose?)